-What Can a Handyman Do in Frankfort, Illinois?
+What Can a Handyman Do Without a License in Frankfort, Illinois?

 Illinois does not have a single statewide "general contractor" license for basic handyman/general contracting work; licensing is mainly trade-specific (plumbing at the state level; electrical/HVAC often at the local level) plus local registration/permits.
 In Frankfort (Will County), expect local contractor registration/business licensing requirements and permits for many construction activities even if you are a "handyman."
 There is no clear statewide dollar-threshold "handyman exemption" published as a blanket rule in Illinois—limits come from (1) whether the work enters a regulated trade and (2) whether permits/inspections are triggered locally.